 Fkj2,t+h is an indicator variable for major feature (large size advertisement and retailer coupon or rebate): 1 if product j is major featured, in week t+h; 0 otherwise;

-is the dth four-week-dummy variable: 1 if t+h is in four-week d of the year; 0 otherwise,
+is the dth four-week-dummy variable: 1 if t+h is in four-week d of the year; 0 otherwise;

 is the dummy variable for the cth calendar event at week t+h-v.
 When v=0, the dummy variable represents the week of the calendar event, and the week before the event if v=1; c take the values from 1 to 9 representing all the calendar events including Halloween, Thanksgiving, Christmas, New Year’s Day, President’s Day, Easter, Memorial Day, 4th of July, and Labour Day.